FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Experiments

-To demonstrate the versatility of our proposed method, we compare our Fast-Forward Network (FFNet) against the state-of-the-art baselines on diverse tasks such as image classification, object detection and instance segmentation, 2D semantic segmentation, super-resolution, 3D semantic segmentation, and long-term time series forecasting.
-Additional results can be found in the Appendix.
+To validate the inherent effectiveness of the MetaMixer framework and its resulting convolutional mixer design, we conduct a comprehensive comparison of our Fast-Forward Network (FFNet) with state-of-the-art baselines across a range of tasks, such as image classification, object detection, 2D instance/semantic segmentation, super-resolution, 3D semantic segmentation, and long-term time series forecasting (the 2D semantic segmentation experiments are presented in the Appendix).
+Lastly, building upon MetaMixer’s holistic view of mixer design, we harmoniously integrate self-attention and FFNified attention to improve the performance of ImageNet generation models.

-\textbf{Speed Measurement.} Following the same protocol as \cite{vasu2023fastvit, li2022efficientformer}, mobile latency is measured on iPhone 12 (iOS 16.5) using models exported by CoreML tools, while GPU throughput is measured with an NVIDIA RTX 4090 GPU.
-For throughput measurements on the GPU, we compile the traced model with TensorRT (v8.6.1.post1).
+\textbf{Speed Measurement.} Following the same protocol as \cite{vasu2023fastvit}, mobile latency is measured on iPhone 12 (iOS 16.5) using models exported by CoreML tools, while GPU throughput is measured with an NVIDIA RTX 4090 GPU.
+For GPU throughput, we compile the traced model with TensorRT (v8.6.1.post1).
 Unless otherwise specified, all methods are evaluated using their respective input sizes and a batch size of 1, following the aforementioned procedure.